 Ethical Considerations of AI in Front-End

 While the benefits are clear, AI adoption in front-end web development also raises questions around privacy and ethical design.
-AI-driven personalisation relies on large amounts of user data, and developers must ensure compliance with privacy laws such as GDPR and emerging AI-specific regulations.
+AI‑driven personalisation relies on large amounts of user data, and developers must ensure compliance with privacy laws such as GDPR and emerging digital accessibility and AI governance frameworks that are taking effect in multiple jurisdictions in 2026.
+Ethical design now increasingly includes bias mitigation policies, transparency reports, and responsible AI use guidelines due to formalised industry standards gaining traction.

 Ethical Principles to Apply: